COVID-19 pandemic in Minnesota: April 30

 Governor Tim Walz extended the stay at home order for Minnesota to Sunday May 17 at 11:59 PM.
 He stated that staying home is the most powerful weapon to "defeat" the virus and that "we must run the full marathon and not stop at mile 20".
-Furthermore, he is requiring certain personal to wear face masks and strongly urging the general public to do the same.
+Furthermore, he is requiring certain personnel to wear face masks and strongly urging the general public to do the same.

 May 2020

 The Minnesota State Fair was cancelled in response to the pandemic.

 May 18

 After being previously extended, the stay-at-home order expired and was replaced with a "stay safe Minnesota" order.
 This occurred at a time when new cases and hospitalizations were both increasing.
 Referring to the changes as a "measured Minnesota approach", Walz clarified that "we're not flipping a switch and everything's going back to normal at once... we're slowly moving the dial and introducing more interaction between people over time."
 He also announced that bars, restaurants, gyms, and salons would remain closed.